 And we think Leaving Las Vegas nails this perfectly, as Cage’s performance is quite outstanding.
 It really shows the nature of mental health issues beneath our outwardly sociable exteriors.
 Bottling things up is the norm.

 But in this explosive instance, Ben is clearly burning from agony within.

 After the pair split, their lives take a sudden downturn in fortunes.
 Yet they meet for a final time when Ben is on his deathbed.

 And that’s Leaving Las Vegas—an unflinching insight into depression.

 But also a strangely upbeat film.
 In a kind of existential way.
 Ben’s ready wit and humanity are what make it memorable.

-It’s an exhilarating performance in a stumbling, deadbeat kind of way.
-And we think it’s great triumph is in its portrait of manic depressive self-destruction.
+It’s an exhilarating performance from Cage in a stumbling, deadbeat way.
+We think its great triumph is in the authentic portrait of manic depressive self-destruction.

 Tackling these subjects is important and Figgis’ production was decades ahead of its time, for which we think he should be commended.